-Governmental Accounting Standards currently effective require reporting governmental operations on a full accrual basis in addition to the modified accrual information discussed below.
+Governmental Accounting Standards currently require reporting governmental operations on a full accrual basis in addition to the modified accrual information discussed below.
 The financial report includes a Statement of Net Assets and a Statement of Activities, which present Commission-wide information, including all governmental and business-type funds, on a full accrual basis.

 The financial operations of the Governmental Funds are maintained on the modified accrual basis of accounting.
 Under this method of accounting, revenues are recorded only when received in cash, except for revenues considered both measurable and available to finance appropriations for the current year, which are recognized as revenue when earned.
 Expenditures are recorded at the time liabilities are incurred.
 Exceptions to this rule are that principal and interest on long-term debt are considered expenditures when due.
-Accumulated unpaid annual and compensatory leave is reported in the Employee Benefits Internal Service Fund and is funded by charges to the General Fund.
 In addition, an encumbrance system is employed in the Governmental Funds to account for expenditure commitments resulting from approved purchase orders and contracts.